valgaze/speedybot-python/README.md

 ## What is SpeedyBot?

-SpeedyBot is a library makes it simple to build bots that are useful.
-It's user-friendly and lightweight conversation design tooling that **anybody** can use.
+SpeedyBot is a library that makes it speedy and easy to build high-quality, user-valuable bots with rich interaction + conversation design.

-SpeedyBot makes it effortless to build powerful and user-valuable conversation agents.

 Keep your eyes here for updates: https://speedybot.js.org

 ## SpeedyCards